Centrix14/fd/README.md

 + Drawing lines at 2 points
 + Drawing lines by point, length, and angle
 + Drawing a rectangle by 2 points
-+ Drawing a rectabgles by width and height
++ Drawing a rectangles by width and height
 + Drawing circles
 + Layers
 + Save / Open